neilmontgomery/bowls_scorekeeper/README.md

 ### DEALING WITH DEFAULT SECURITY SETTINGS

-Your computer will try to help you from being harmed by content you download from the internet, such as Simple Bowls Scorekeeper file.
+Your computer may try to help you from being harmed by content you download from the internet, such as the Simple Bowls Scorekeeper file.

 Depending on your computer's security settings you may need to "Unblock" the file before using it each time you download it, if a red SECURITY RISK notice appears at the top of the screen when you open the file.
 To unblock the file, right-click on the file and select Properties.
 At the bottom of the window check the "Unblock" box.